Jantar Mantar

 The Jantar-Mantar (Sanskrit; translated as "Magical Device") was built between 1728

-Jaipur, which itself was founded 1727 as new capital city of his principality.
+Jaipur, which he founded 1727 as new capital city of his principality.
 The

 true meaning and purpose of the observatory mostly lies in darkness as does the